Group Long Term Care Insurance Plans

 Not the Right Choice for Small-Scale Industries

-The employees and employers need to contribute to the purchase plan in the small-scale industries.
-An insurance company might not be able to offer a reasonable premium price for an organization that has a smaller number of employees who earns less for their daily living.
+In the scheme of small-scale industries, both employees and employers need to contribute to the purchase plan.
+An insurance company, for example, might not be able to offer a reasonable premium price for an organization that has a smaller number of employees who earn less for their daily living.
+In these cases, professional guidance on pricing and coverage options can be invaluable.

-The subsidy for the employer is going to be very less in comparison to the large-scale industry.
-Moreover, if they do not have enough experience, they might not be able to get a good discount on the premium.
-Hence, it is not a good choice for small-scale industries.
+The subsidy for the employer, in addition to being limited, is going to be very less in comparison to the large-scale industry.
+Moreover, if they do not have enough experience, they might not even be able to secure a good discount on the premium.
+In these scenarios, it’s clear that John Hancock and other similar carriers may not be a good choice for small-scale industries.

 The Premium is the Same for All Employees

-Even if someone is fit, they will have to pay the whole amount for the premium, while a person with a major health risk will pay the same as per the simplified underwriting terms.
-Thus, a person with more risk is benefitted from a major claim and less premium, while a person who is healthy contributes to the other employees.
+Even if someone is fit as a fiddle, they will have to pay the whole amount for the premium, while a person with a major health risk will pay the same as per the simplified underwriting terms.
+Thus, a person with more risk is benefitted from a major claim and less premium, while a person who is healthy, somewhat paradoxically, contributes more to the other employees.

-It is an advantage for the person who is not healthy and a loss for someone who isn’t using the insurance.
-Thus, when they buy an individual policy, they might benefit more from it.
-Insurance companies don’t provide discounts to individual members in a long term care insurance.
+It is an advantage in pricing and coverage for the person who is not healthy and a loss for someone who isn’t using the insurance.
+Thus, as an example, when they buy an individual policy, they might benefit more from it.
+Big-name insurance companies like John Hancock don’t provide discounts to individual members in a long term care insurance.

 Family Protection is Dependent on the Employer

 You may or may not get the benefit of protecting your dependents.
 This is because the policy might vary from one employer to the other.
-You might not have any critical health problems but your dependent might be facing a serious health issue.
-This can leave you in a financial crisis and also deprive you from the death benefit offered by few employer groups.
+As an example, you might not have any critical health problems but your dependent might be facing a serious health issue.
+This can leave you in a financial crisis and also deprive you from the death benefit offered by few employer groups including John Hancock.

 Claims Might Not Always Be Easy

 Most employees tend to be concerned about the time taken to settle any insurance claim.
 It is a feeling, which can be amplified in terms of Employee Group Insurance since you aren’t the one who has selected the health coverage from the new groups.
-The claim settlement process might be a little troublesome unless the insurance company covering you provides a hassle-free way to claim.
+The claim settlement process might be a little troublesome unless the carrier, like John Hancock for example, covering you provides a hassle-free way to claim.

 Unclear Personal Financial Planning

 Health insurance coverages can be critical when it comes to financial management.
 Because of the already mentioned disadvantages, a group long term care insurance provided by an organization can be unreliable.
 For instance, if the policy doesn’t provide continuous coverage against inflation protection, it might be difficult to include it in the annual financial plan.
-You might have as much control as you have over an individual plan.
-Consult your tax advisor or domestic partners for such long term care insurance plans.
+You might not have as much control as you have over an individual plan.
+In search of guidance, consult your tax advisor or domestic partners for such long term care insurance plans.

 Factors to Consider Before Buying Group LTC Insurance

-Even one visit to a nursing home might cost a fortune for someone who belongs to a middle-class family.
+Even a single visit to a nursing home might cost a fortune for someone who belongs to a middle-class family.
+Therefore, in addition to other considerations, the pricing of health insurance is essential to consider when selecting a carrier such as John Hancock.
 There are various factors an employer needs to take into account before getting a group LTC insurance.
 Let’s check them out.

 Amount to be Insured